OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 Here's a couple of bugs that manifested into reality in the past, though, nicely categorized.
 And everyone likes a list, so here's a top 3.

 ### number 3: badly copying
-If it wasn't already clear we disregard Rust a lot for the sake of performance, let's talk about our `Frame`s having self-referential pointers (ew).
+If it wasn't already clear that for the sake of performance, we'd not exactly been writing the most idiomatic Rust code, let's talk about our `Frame`s having self-referential pointers (ew).

 When we allocate frames, we know how many `Value`s they're going to need: we know how many arguments and local variables there are in the scope a frame represents, and for our stack-based bytecode interpreter, we've precomputed the maximum stack size possible when executing their associated bytecode.
-So we can give them all a (N times `Value`)-sized little heap of their own like `[(maybe Stack)|Arguments|Locals]`, for fast access and hopefully make [our CPU cache happier](https://en.wikipedia.org/wiki/Locality_of_reference), which we store directly after the `Frame` so that we can do one single, bigger allocation.
+So with N total values, we can give them all an N-times-`Value`-sized little heap of their own like `[(maybe Stack)|Arguments|Locals]`, for fast access and hopefully make [our CPU happier](https://en.wikipedia.org/wiki/Locality_of_reference), which we store directly after the `Frame` so that we can do one single, bigger allocation.

 I'd made the frames store pointers to the areas of their mini heap that contain arguments and locals respectively, for faster access to them.
 Now I'm actually not positive it's a strict speedup over frequently doing `frame_ptr + size_of::<Frame>() + (stack_len * size_of::<Value>())` at runtime to access arguments/locals, but that was the assumption.